ShaktiB/House-Price-Modelling/README.md

 - There are 19 attributes with empty/NULL values; the most being Alley (Type of alley access to property), FirePlaceQu (Fireplace quality), PoolQC (Pool Quality), Fence (Fence Quality), and MiscFeature (Miscellaneous feature not covered in other categories).

+### Multicollinearity

+The VIF function was used to check for multicollinearity within the independent variables in this dataset.
+Based on this analysis a few variables were dropped.

+- BsmtFinSF1, BsmtFinSF2, and BsmtUnfSF were dropped and only the TotalBsmtSF variable was retained
+- 1stFlrSF and 2ndFlrSF were dropped off because they were highly correlated with GrLivArea

 ## Reference Work

 1. https://github.com/wblakecannon/ames/blob/master/ipynb/00-eda.ipynb